 Fat Tuesday is coming up soon, and we love celebrating the Mardi Gras season by making Cajun and Creole food.
 Laissez les bons temps rouler!
 (That’s Cajun French for ‘Let the Good Times Roll.’)
-So use the product finder on al fresco’s website to find Smoked Andouille Chicken Sausage in your area.
-Then pick up some frozen corn, turn on some Zydeco music and get to cookin’!
+Then pick up some andouille and corn, turn on some Zydeco music and get to cookin’!
 Cheers!

 Did you make this Corn Maque Choux with Smoked Andouille Chicken Sausage at home?
 Leave a comment.
 Or snap a photo and tag me on Instagram (@Spicedblog)!